apache/cassandra/tools/stress/README.txt

 Setup
 -----
-Run `ant` from the Cassandra source directory, then Run `ant` from the contrib/stress directory.
+Run `ant` from the Cassandra source directory, then stress can be invoke from tools/bin/stress

 Usage
 -----